 Consider this your open invitation to join us for Book Night on the third Wednesday of most non-summer months at 7:30 p.m. in the Social Room.
-After a summer hiatus, will resume with Fred Waltz on September 18, Dave Maschwitz on October 16, Sara Evans on November 20, and Dottie Waltz in January 2020.
+Our next Book Night is September 18, when Fred Waltz will be presenting Jane Austen and the Almighty Pound by Joy Lee Davis (2005).
+On the schedule next are Dave Maschwitz on October 16, Sara Evans on November 20, and Dottie Waltz in January 2020.

 Check out an archive of past Book Nights.
 If you’d like to be involved in reviewing at or planning future Book Nights, the tabs below will give you everything you need to get started!

 In the fall of 2017, an updated process of how Coffman plans and presents Book Nights came into being.
 Simply, we broadened the role of reviewer to also be the convener, offered ideas for ways to mix up the traditional one review approach, and added a new role of planning partner.
 Here’s how it works: